mila-iqia/giving/docs/guide.rst

       ...
       print(sum(data["x"] for data in results if "x" in data))

-* :func:`~giving.obs.ObservableProxy.subscribe` and :func:`~giving.obs.ObservableProxy.ksubscribe`: Do stuff with the data as it comes.
+* :func:`~giving.gvn.Given.subscribe` and :func:`~giving.gvn.Given.ksubscribe`: Do stuff with the data as it comes.
 The difference between ``subscribe`` and ``ksubscribe`` is that the former is called with one argument, which is the next entry in the stream, whereas the latter assumes that all the elements are dicts, and the function is called with ``**kwargs`` syntax.

   .. note::